-- Visit for a period not to exceed three (3) nights total in any month.
+Visit for a period not to exceed three (3) nights in any month.

-- Residents are limited to two (2) overnight guests at a time.
+Residents of River Crossing are limited to two (2) overnight guests at a time.

-Housing and Residence Life reserves the right to alter visitation privileges.
+The Office of Housing and Residence Life reserves the right to alter the guest policy and privileges.

 Health and hygiene standards affect everyone within the apartment, but also can create adverse living standards for neighbors within the unit, including attracting pests and vermin.
-Unsanitary conditions left unchecked throughout the academic year can cause long term damages to the suite.
-The impact of unreasonable amounts of trash, food waste, and bathroom waste on suitemate relationships is also of concern.
+Unsanitary conditions left unchecked throughout the academic year can cause long term damages to the apartment.
+The impact of unreasonable amounts of trash, food waste, and bathroom waste on apartment-mate relationships is also of concern.